 - Column I, Retainage: Use this column if you're using a variable retainage rate.
 Projects with a fixed retainage percentage leave this column blank.

-In conclusion, it’s easy to see why G702 and G703 documents can quickly get complicated and leave considerable room for error.
-Completing AIA forms, in general, can be a time-consuming process.
-Cut down on mistakes and hours spent doing paperwork when you generate these documents with Flashtract.
+In conclusion, it's easy to see why G702 and G703 documents can quickly get complicated and leave considerable room for error.
+Completing billing forms, in general, can be a time-consuming process.
+Cut down on mistakes and hours spent doing paperwork when you generate documents with Flashtract.